MoniVibe/HeadlessRebuildTool/headless_bank_runbook.md

 - Avoid editing `Assets/` or `.meta` from WSL; presentation owns those files.
 - Keep `Packages/manifest.json` and `Packages/packages-lock.json` synced across clones when logic changes.
 - Headless rebuilds in WSL should use Windows Unity interop (set `FORCE_WINDOWS_UNITY=1`); do not rely on Linux Unity licensing.
+- Align Unity versions before rebuilds: read `ProjectSettings/ProjectVersion.txt` in the target repo and set `UNITY_WIN` to that exact version; treat any mismatch as a stale build and fix before proceeding.

 ## Productivity requirement (non-negotiable)
 - Each cycle must attempt at least one headlesstask from `headlesstasks.md`.